viczam/makeen-hapi/packages/makeen-mailer/readme.md

 Makeen Mailer
 =============

-Makeen package that provides logic for sending HTML templated emails.
+Makeen plugin that provides logic for sending HTML templated emails.
 Under the hood the mailer package uses [nodemailer](https://nodemailer.com/about/) for transporting emails and [hapi-react-views](https://github.com/jedireza/hapi-react-views) for transpiling JSX templates to HTML.